How to care for your new puppy

 Always give lots of praise when your puppy goes in the right place and make sure you take your pup back there regularly throughout the day.

-A collar and tag are essential and dog microchipping will be required by law in England by April 2016.
+A collar and tag are essential and dog microchipping is required by law in England since April 2016.

 Remember to check the fit of the collar regularly as puppies grow quickly and the collar can become too tight!